Rahulrathi19/responsive_landing_page/README.md

 # responsive_landing_page
-I develop this landing_page using our own Logic.
+I develop this landing_page using our own Design.

 it is very eassy to made a  responsive landing page using Html and CSS
 # Output on full screen